seweryn-S/helpdesk_knowledge_engine/README.en.md

 HD_KE_DATA_DIR=/srv/hd_ke
 LOG_LEVEL=INFO  # set to DEBUG to log detailed Help Desk API requests/responses THREAD_FILTER_PATTERNS=["^\\s*\\.\\s*$","^\\s*\\r?\\n\\s*$","^\\s*\\.\\s*\\r?\\n\\s*$","^\\s*\\r?\\n\\s*\\r?\\n\\s*$"]
+HELPDESK_CATEGORIES_REFRESH_HOURS=24
+HELPDESK_DEFAULT_CATEGORIES=["wikamp","network","software","mail","ztn","skryba","ekstazjusz","ezd_puw","parking","mzp","kir","teamwww","teta","idcards","violation","usos"]
 ```

 `THREAD_FILTER_PATTERNS` accepts a list of regular expressions (JSON, comma- or newline-separated) that causes tickets/updates to be skipped entirely during sync.
 If the variable is unset we fall back to `\.`, `^\r?\n$`, `^\.\r?\n$`, and `^\r?\n\r?\n$`.
 The sample `deploy/hd_ke.default` file shows a more permissive configuration (`^\s*\.\s*$`, `^\s*\r?\n\s*$`, `^\s*\.\s*\r?\n\s*$`, `^\s*\r?\n\s*\r?\n\s*$`) so that the filters still trigger when users insert stray spaces around dots or blank lines.
 Adjust the list to match your data (e.g. `^\s*$`) to avoid discarding valid content.

 `EMBEDDING_PROMPT_PREFIX` is prepended to semantic queries (e.g. `query: <your question>`), whereas `EMBEDDING_DOCUMENT_PREFIX` is applied to document chunks during sync (e.g. `passage: <chunk>`).
 Both are empty by default – set them only if your embedding model requires explicit hints.

+`HELPDESK_CATEGORIES_REFRESH_HOURS` controls how often (in hours, minimum one minute between iterations) the service refreshes the Help Desk category dictionary used to expose the `enum` in OpenAPI. `HELPDESK_DEFAULT_CATEGORIES` is the fallback list used whenever the remote dictionary cannot be fetched.

 ### Thread content filter
 - The filter applies to both tickets and updates – once a regex matches, the record is no longer chunked, embedded or upserted to Qdrant.